Would you like to know how to deal with a bad teacher? Having a bad teacher can feel like a death sentence for the whole family.

 Kids tend to slant things to their side.
 We all do.
 Just keep that in mind before you proceed.

 And don’t yell at your kids when you find the whole truth.
 Calm down first and realize you are all working toward the same thing–learning the material.
 This is how to deal with a bad teacher.

 4. Diagnose the problem

-1. Too hard/went too fast
+1. Too hard/goes too fast

 3. Too easy/lacking in classroom discipline